This article provides an updated list of the Dividend Kings in 2022, select financial data, and analysis. The list and data are updated monthly.

 The longest track record as a Dividend King is American States Water (AWR), with 67 years of straight increases.
 There were four water utilities on this list at the start of 2019.
 But Connecticut Water Service (CTWS) was acquired by SJW Corp (SJW) in 2019.
 This acquisition reduced the number of water utilities to three on the list.

-It is not surprising that water utilities have a high representation on this list.
+It is not surprising that water utility stocks have a high representation on this list.
 They provide an essential product for consumers and industries.
 The business does not grow fast, but it grows with population growth over time.
 The market and dividend growth investors have broadly recognized this point now, and water utilities often trade at elevated valuations, but they exhibit low volatility.

 The three remaining water utilities on the Dividend Kings list have been trading at earnings multiples greater than the broader market for some time.
 For instance, American States Water trades at price-to-earnings ratios of over 36.2X.
 California Water Service (CWT) trades at a P/E ratio of 27.8X.
 SJW (SJW) trades at a P/E ratio of 36.1X.